Medically reviewed by Kristin Hall, FNP

 Finally, finasteride is a prescription medication that’s usually prescribed in oral form to treat hair loss in men.
 However, it’s now also available as a topical hair loss medication that’s suitable for improving hair health and treating pattern baldness in women (but is not FDA-approved for this purpose yet).

 Finasteride works by stopping your body from converting testosterone into DHT.
 It’s available in our Hair Growth Spray for Women, which uses a combination of finasteride and minoxidil to target hair loss from multiple angles.

 Hair masks can offer real benefits for your hair and skin, from giving your hair strands a smooth, soft texture to managing dryness, reducing irritation and promoting a healthy scalp.

-However, there’s currently no scientific evidence to suggest that using a hair mask helps to treat or prevent hair loss.
+However, there’s currently no scientific evidence to suggest that using a hair mask helps to promote growth.
 As such, it’s best to think of hair masks as one part of your overall hair care routine, not as options for protecting your follicles or dealing with excessive hair shedding.